A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Introduction

-Aim of the present paper is to carry out a theoretical study of the perturbative expansion of eq.~(\ref{eq:truncspectrum}) up to the fourth order and to discuss some analytic aspects of it.
-Here is a plan of the paper.
+The plan of the paper is as follows.
 In sect.~2 we derive some preliminary results concerning the integrals $\alpha$ and $\alpha_k$, which are necessary for a systematic implementation of the perturbative strategy to all orders.
-In sect.~3 we work out the expansion by means of paper--and--pencil calculations and \Maple programs (given in the appendix).
-Sect.~4 is devoted to discussing some analytic properties of the first few perturbative terms, when $\bmu$ is chosen to be the average of the truncated eigenvalues.
-Finally, in sect.~5 we simulate in sample space the statistical properties of the perturbative estimators of $\lambda$ and the iterative one for a specific choice of the covariance matrix.
-Conclusions are drawn in sect.~6.
+In sect.~3 we work out the expansion by means of paper-and-pencil calculations and \Maple programs (reported in App.~C).
+Sect.~4 is devoted to discussing some analytic properties of the first few perturbative terms, when $\bmu$ is chosen as in eq.~(\ref{eq:averchoice}).
+In sect.~5 we simulate the statistical properties of the perturbative estimators of $\lambda$ and the iterative one in sample space for a specific choice of the covariance matrix.
+We finally draw our conclusions in sect.~6.